Slack 22.06.25

 - Occasionally, some users were unable to sign in.
 Given that that's the very first thing we want people to be able to do, we squished the bugs we knew about… but if you ever find more, let us know.

-- Fixed: Many Slack apps that use BlockKit show confirmation dialogues to allow you to confirm your action and, in some cases, those weren't working.
-They are now.
+- Fixed: Many Slack apps that use BlockKit show confirmation dialogs to allow you to confirm your action, and in some cases, those weren't working.
+They now are.

-- Fixed: Users who attempt to confirm their email address after their original email link has expired can now resend that email and then confirm it, and thus log in.
-Again, people being able to log in to an app is a very important part of the user experience.
-We’re committed to ensuring they can do that.
-Back in business!
+- Fixed: Users who attempt to confirm their email after their original email link expired can now resend that email… and then confirm it, and thus log in.
+Again; people being able to log in to an app is a very important part of the user experience.
+We’re committed to keep allowing them to do that.
+Business!

 Slack 19.07.20